aditichaudhary05/World-Capital-Quiz/README.md

 3. The application checks whether the answer is correct.
 4. If correct, the score increases.
 5. The next question is displayed automatically.
-6. The process continues until the user decides to stop.
+6. The process continues until the user enters the wrong answer.
+7. User can restart the quiz.

 ## Database Structure